A Day Without Men? #DayWithoutAWoman Gets #DayWithoutAMan Backlash, Firings Fear

 No sooner did the plans surface for “A Day Without a Woman” on Wednesday, March 8, did the backlash begin.
 As reported by the Inquisitr, the organizers of “A Day Without a Woman,” or “A Day Without Women” encouraged women (and men) to show support for females around the world on International Women’s Day by staging walkouts, boycotts, marches and wearing red.
 To prove the amount of economic power women bring to the workplace, and how valuable women can be at home in terms of raising children or outside the home working as scientists, teachers, neurosurgeons and fitness trainers, women were encouraged to take a day off from their paid or unpaid jobs so the effect of their absences could be felt.

-Already, the backlash over the “A Day Without a Woman” movement has begun, with either outright sexist comments on social media, or those simply seeking more balance and asking when the “Day Without Men” happens.
+Already, the backlash over the “A Day Without a Woman” movement has begun, with either outright sexist comments on social media or those simply seeking more balance and asking when the “Day Without Men” happens.
 A virtual gender war appears to have broken out from some social media accounts, with folks claiming that if men decided to adopt and observe “A Day Without a Man” and walk out of their jobs, the world would stop.
 As seen in some of the below comments from social media, some people have brought race into the argument, with claims that “A Day Without White Men” would make the world fall apart.

 “…even in today’s more equal world, women still bear a heavier load than men in balancing work and family,… https://t.co/bT5JLIkw1q